w-bonelli/FiberWalk/README.md

 Open `demo.py` in a text editor, then search for the following variables:

-- `dimensions`: Number of dimensions, defaults to 2.
+- `dimensions`: number of dimensions
-- `steps`: Length of the walk, defaults to 100 steps.
+- `steps`: length of the walk (number of steps)
-- `walks`: Number of walks to simulate, defaults to 10.
+- `walks`: number of walks to simulate
-- `contractions`: Number of contractions per step, defaults to 1.
+- `contractions`: number of contractions per step

 Then save the file.